hyperledger/besu-docs/docs/public-networks/get-started/connect/sync-node.md

 :::note Sync nodes for BFT

-If you're running a node on a [QBFT](../../../private-networks/how-to/configure/consensus/qbft.md) or [IBFT 2.0](../../../private-networks/how-to/configure/consensus/ibft.md) network, your node must use [fast sync](#fast-synchronization) or [full sync](#run-an-archive-node).

-Full sync is set by default.
+Snap sync and checkpoint sync are not supported for [QBFT](../../../private-networks/how-to/configure/consensus/qbft.md) or [IBFT 2.0](../../../private-networks/how-to/configure/consensus/ibft.md) networks.

 :::